-Training a Garage Door Opener with a "Rolling Code" Feature (If Equipped)
+Training a Garage Door Opener with Rolling Codes (If Equipped)

-If you have not previously programmed the hand-held transmitter to the HomeLink Transmitter, see "Programming the Transmitter" listed previously.
-If you have completed this programming already, you now need to train the garage door opener motor head unit to recognize the HomeLink Transmitter.
-Refer to your garage door opener owner's manual for the proper transmitter training procedure for your garage door opener brand.
+If you have not previously programmed the hand-held transmitter to HomeLink, see "Programming the HomeLink Transmitter" listed previously.
+If you have completed this programming already, you now need to train the garage door opener motor head unit to recognize HomeLink.

-- Find the training button on the garage door opener motor head unit.
+- 1. Find the "Learn" or "Smart" button on the garage door opener motor head unit.
 The exact location and color will vary by garage door opener brand.
-If you have difficulty finding the training button, refer to your garage door opener owner's manual. - Because of the steps involved, it may be helpful to have another person available to assist you in programming the transmitter. - 2.
-Press the training button on the garage door opener motor head unit.
-An indicator light will begin to flash when the motor head unit enters the training mode. - Following this step, you have 30 seconds to start Step 3.
+If you have difficulty finding the Learn or Smart button, refer to your garage door opener owner's manual or contact the manufacturer of HomeLink at 1-800-355-3515, or on the internet at www.homelink.com. - Because of the steps involved, it may be helpful to have another person assist in programming the transmitter.

+- 3. Press the "Learn" or "Smart" button on the garage door opener motor head unit.
+An indicator light will begin to flash when the motor head unit enters the training mode. - Following this step, you have 30 seconds to start Step 3. - Return to HomeLink in your vehicle and firmly press and release the programmed HomeLink button three times.